 Take Away – “House Poor” May Be You!

-These examples weren’t cooked to produce their astounding findings.
+These examples of downsizing weren’t cooked to produce their astounding findings.
 The message is clear.
 We may all be spending more than we think on housing – even on homes on which we have paid off the mortgage.
 The only way to know is to consider how alternative housing arrangements impacts your remaining lifetime spending.
 Some of us may be holding onto, what for us, are expensive homes as a type of emergency fund.
 “If I need money, say, for a nursing home, I can always sell my house.”
 Yes, but you can downsize now, put the equity so released into, for example, inflation-indexed Treasury bonds (Treasury Inflation-Protected Securities) and still spend more for the rest of your life.
 Why?
 Because your annual housing expenses will be lower, not to mention earning some interest on the bonds.